chickensoft-games/chickensoft_site/blog/2025-02-18-display-scaling/index.md

 <Spacer><GithubCard profile='chickensoft-games' repo='Platform' /></Spacer>

 :::caution
-Not-so-fun fact: platform actually uses an API that's only available on Windows 10+ to determine the monitor's _actual_ scale factor.
+Not-so-fun fact: Platform actually uses an API that's only available on Windows 10+ to determine the monitor's _actual_ scale factor.
 It essentially allows us to temporarily turn-on "per-monitor DPI awareness" on our thread so we can get the real information we need.

 Unfortunately, this means we can really only solve display scaling on Windows versions `>=10` (which shouldn't be too much of an issue these days for new games being released).
 The macOS implementation just uses math and a few CoreGraphics API's which have been around for a long time, so it doesn't share this limitation.
 :::